home-assistant/addons/mosquitto/README.md

 ### Option: `anonymous`

 Allow anonymous connections.
-If logins is set, the anonymous user can only read data.
+If logins are set, the anonymous user can only read data.

 ### Option: `customize`